 The picture above and below show detailed pictures of the spawn paths and patrol routes.

-When TLPD spawns, he will begin flying on his patrol route.
-There are four different places in Storm Peaks from which he can spawn from, meaning there are four different routes he can fly around.
+When TLPD spawns, if he is not killed right away, he will begin flying along his predetermined route.
+There are four different places in Storm Peaks from which he can spawn, meaning there are four different routes he can take.

 After he spawns he will randomly choose whether he goes clockwise on his route, or counter clockwise.